Pakettikauppa/woo-pakettikauppa/README.md

 # Maturity

-> This software is in beta.
-Can be tested in production but not announced stable yet.
+> This software is alpha quality.
+The feature set might change and require reinstallation or reconfiguration of settings.

 # Installation